Shiny New Thing Syndrome

 Shiny new thing syndrome is when businesses place too much emphasis on implementing the latest technology or following new trends and not enough attention on getting the basics right.
-It describes how business people are often too focused on new trends or ideas, and also move onto the next initiative too quickly.
-This means too little resource and attention is given to making sure the basics work (e.g. usability and reliability) and insufficient time is allowed for new initiatives to work properly.
+It describes how business people are too focused on new trends or ideas, and also move onto the next initiative too quickly.
+This means too little resource and attention is given to making sure the basics work (e.g. usability and reliability).
+Insufficient time is allowed for new initiatives to work properly.

-The risk here is that your business flits from one new thing or fad to another, and it lacks the ability to get the most out of existing tools and infrastructure.
+The risk here is that your business flits from one new thing or fad to another.
+It lacks the ability to get the most out of existing tools and infrastructure.
 It also fails to learn from mistakes and optimise solutions after they have been implemented.
 This can lead to a business that doesn’t excel at anything because no one gets credit for fixing the basics.

 What drives shiny new thing syndrome?

 Shiny new thing syndrome occurs in every sector and activity.
-It may be more common in services and tech sectors which are being disrupted by technology because there are more visible new ideas and developments in such industries.
-It can be driven by the perceived risk of not changing and not keeping up with the latest trends.
+It may be more common in services and tech sectors because there are more visible new ideas and developments in such industries.
+It can be driven by the risk of not changing and not keeping up with the latest trends.

 Cognitive biases are a major driver of shiny new thing syndrome because decision making is especially problematic when people are faced with uncertainty or don’t have experience of something.
 In such situations people are prone to following their gut instinct, which is heavily influenced by cognitive biases.

 One such bias is survivorship bias.
 This can result is people focussing on the characteristics of successful people or businesses as we believe they reflect why they have achieved what they have.
-This ignores the fact that any process changes a person or business and so it can be more useful to learn from the mistakes made by those that didn’t succeed.
+This ignores the fact that any process changes a person or business.
+It can be more useful to learn from the mistakes made by those that didn’t succeed.

 Most organisations use small teams of managers to set goals and define targets.
-In addition, loyalty to the CEO is often seen as more important than competence and so this can lead to a culture in which groupthink can flourish.
-If no one challenges the direction being taken and the priorities set it is difficult for business leaders to stay in touch with how well the core business is performing.
+In addition, loyalty to the CEO is seen as more important than competence.
+This can lead to a culture in which groupthink can flourish.
+If no one challenges the direction and the priorities set, it is difficult for business leaders to stay in touch with how well the core business is performing.

-Poorly aligned targets and the obsession with KPIs can also drive shiny new thing syndrome because people will often change their behaviour to meet KPIs.
-The Cobra effect means that it’s important to carefully align targets to the primary business goal as otherwise people will create projects which conflict with the aim of the organisation.
+Poor targets and the obsession with KPIs can also drive shiny new thing syndrome because people will often change their behaviour to meet KPIs.
+The Cobra effect means that it’s important to carefully align targets to the primary business goal.
+Otherwise people will create projects which conflict with the aim of the organisation.

 Rewards and recognition.
 Many organisations naturally give more credit and reward people for delivering on new ideas rather than fixing existing problems.
-This is often caused by goals and targets set by management which focus on their pet projects rather than considering the wider business needs.
+This is caused by goals and targets set by management which focus on their projects rather than considering business needs.

-An obsession with Key Performance Indicators (KPIs) can encourage this behaviour because they also tend to focus on delivering new stuff.
-KPIs can lead to less agility because they reduce your ability to to respond to problems with existing systems or processes.
+An obsession with Key Performance Indicators (KPIs) can encourage this behaviour because they also focus on delivering new stuff.
+KPIs can lead to less agility because they reduce your ability to respond to problems with existing systems or processes.